Pity Party (song)

-"Pity Party" is a song by American recording artist Melanie Martinez based on the 1963 Lesley Gore hit "It's My Party".
+"Pity Party" is a song by American singer-songwriter Melanie Martinez based on Lesley Gore's 1963 hit "It's My Party".
 It was released as the lead single from her (Note: Martinez uses she/her and they/them pronouns.
 This article uses she/her pronouns for consistency.) debut album, Cry Baby (2015), on June 2, 2015.
 The music video was released on June 1, 2015.
 It impacted contemporary hit radio on March 22, 2016.

 Background and composition

 An alt-pop and electro track, the song uses the chorus from Lesley Gore's "It's My Party" released in 1963, as an interpolation, and also employs the iconic repeating-note horns hook from the original song as the recurring theme throughout.
 On July 28, 2016, the song was certified Gold by the RIAA, having sold 500,000 copies.

 Regarding the song, Martinez said, "This was during my second session with Kara DioGuardi.
 It was awesome to write that song because I love music from the 50s and 60s.
 When I was singing, Kara said my voice reminded her of Judy Garland and artists from that time.
 I really wanted to write about no one showing up to my birthday party and the song is perfect inspiration for this theme.
 I love samples, especially older songs because they can put a new take on an old song.
 So we were really inspired by that and we sampled it for the first line of the chorus and that is how 'Pity Party' came about".

 Mike Wass of Idolator noted how both "Pity Party" and Grace's single "You Don't Own Me" are based on Lesley Gore's songs, saying "there seems to be a revival of the late Lesley Gore's music afoot".